Medium Difficult Bible Person Quiz with Answers

 Mordecai, her cousin, took her in after she became an orphan.

-She became part of the king's harem before the king married her.
+She became part of King Xerxes' harem before the king married her.

 Esther 2